Henry E. Barbour

-Henry Ellsworth Barbour (March 8, 1877 – March 21, 1945) was an American lawyer and politician who served six terms as a U.S. Representative from California from 1919 to 1933.
+Henry Ellsworth Barbour (March 8, 1877 – March 21, 1945) was an American lawyer and politician who served seven terms as a U.S. representative from California from 1919 to 1933.

 Biography

 Born in Ogdensburg, St. Lawrence County, New York, Barbour attended the public schools of his native city, the local "Free Academy" at Ogdensburg, Union College at Schenectady, New York, and the law department of George Washington University, Washington, D.C.

+Legal career

 He was admitted to the New York bar in 1901 and moved to Fresno, California, in 1902 to engage in the practice of law.

+Congress

 Barbour was elected as a Republican to the Sixty-sixth and to the six succeeding Congresses (March 4, 1919 – March 3, 1933).
 He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress.

+Later career and death

 He resumed the practice of his profession in Fresno, California, where he died on March 21, 1945.

 He was interred in Belmont Memorial Park.